 This recipe for Gingerbread Protein Cake was inspired by an all-natural Dutch snack cake called Snelle Jelle Krachtige Kruidkoek, which I believe translates to “Fast and Furious Powerful Spice Cake.” :)

 I used the same cake base as with my blueberry protein muffins, but sweetened this cake with apples.
 I find that apples and pears work well in protein cakes, as their tastes are mild and they provide a great deal of moisture.
-(For an easier cake, you can use our Vanilla Bean Protein Cake Mix and just add the gingerbread spices.)

 To simulate the glazed edge, I brushed the cake with maple syrup that was spiced with cloves.